European University Cyprus: School of Dentistry

 The dental clinic operates on EUC campus and is used for the training of dental students.

 School of Veterinary Medicine

 The School of Veterinary Medicine offers a five-year Doctor of Veterinary Medicine (DVM) degree following the European System of Evaluation of Veterinary Training (ESEVT) requirements.
 The programme includes early exposure to animal care, husbandry and clinical practice and access to the EUC Small Animal Veterinary Teaching Hospital.

 Distance Education Unit

 In collaboration with the university's schools, the Distance Education Unit offers bachelor's and master's degrees, in various disciplines, such as education, music education, psychology, public health, public administration, counselling, business administration, marketing communication and social media, information systems, English language and literature, cybersecurity, artificial intelligence and speech pathology.
 These programs are offered in Greek and/or English.

+Rankings and recognition

+In the QS Stars University Ratings 2024, European University Cyprus (EUC) received an overall rating of Five Stars following an independent evaluation.
+The university achieved the Five Star designation in the categories of Teaching, Employability, Global Engagement, Online Learning, Diversity, Equality and Inclusion, as well as for its Doctor of Medicine (MD) program.

+In the Times Higher Education (THE) World University Rankings 2026, the university was ranked in the 801-1,000 band.
+Furthermore, the THE World University Rankings by Subject 2025 ranked the university within the 501-600 band globally for the disciplines of Medicine, Dentistry, and Health Sciences.

+European University Cyprus is a full member of the Utrecht Network, an association of over 30 European universities across 26 countries.
+The network facilitates academic cooperation, research collaboration, and the mobility of students and staff among member institutions.

+In 2017 the university was awarded the “HR Excellence in Research” logo by the European Commission, in recognition of its human-resources policies for researchers and its commitment to the principles of the European Charter for Researchers and the Code of Conduct for the Recruitment of Researchers.
+The university subsequently renewed this commitment with an updated action plan in 2022.